dirko/pyugm/README.md

 - Specify a discrete model by listing factors.
 A cluster graph is then automatically constructed.
 - Run the loopy belief update algorithm to calibrate the model.
-The flooding protocol and distribute-collect update orders are implemented, but custom orderings are easy to inject.
+The flooding protocol and distribute-collect update orders are implemented, but custom orderings are easy add.
 - Run a Gibbs sampler to calibrate the model.
 - Parameters are specified for each factor - allowing arbitrary parameter tying.
 - Learn parameters by maximising the log-posterior with LM-BFGS (scipy) or some other optimizer.
 A gaussian prior's